Here's a look at the tentative deal on the table for Sask. teachers

 - An additional $18 million per year to tackle classroom complexity, which will be added to the multi-year funding agreement that was signed by the SSBA and the government

-- Creation of the Minister’s Task Force on Classroom Complexity, which will be comprised of teachers, students, and parents.
-A final report will be presented to the Minister of Education, which will ensure input from teachers and students.
+- Creation of a minister’s task force on classroom complexity, comprised of teachers, students, and parents.
+A final report would be presented to the Minister of Education, which will ensure input from teachers and students

-- A policy table on violence-free classrooms, which will be chaired by the Ministry of Education, and include representatives from the STF and SSBA.
+- A policy table on violence-free classrooms chaired by the Ministry of Education, and including representatives from the STF and SSBA

 Becotte said while it wasn’t the exact proposal teachers put forth, there has been action and improvement made by the province.